labyrinthinesecurity/kinglet/README.md

 # Behind the scene

-Kinglet is dynamic solver: the Z3 STM model is built on-the-fly depending to the number of containers and nodes on the cluster.
+Kinglet is dynamic solver: the Z3 SMT model is built on-the-fly depending to the number of containers and nodes on the cluster.
 Thank you Python's eval() function!

 Affinity and size constraints are intricated, since placing a container on a node given an affinity constraint depends on the node "free space" capacity.
 In the code, intrication is materialized by propositional logic statements of the form: